Cosmin Moți: Ludogorets Razgrad

 On 28 June 2012, Moți signed with Bulgarian club Ludogorets Razgrad.
 He made his debut on 18 July, in a 1–1 home draw against Dinamo Zagreb in the second qualifying round of the Champions League, coming on as a substitute for Svetoslav Dyakov.
 A month later, on 19 August, he made his A Group debut in a 3–1 home win over Beroe Stara Zagora.
 With his wholehearted attitude and commitment to the team, he quickly established himself as a first-team regular.
 Moți scored his first goal for Ludogorets on 4 November in a 4–0 home win against Etar 1924.

 On 27 August 2014, Moți played as the goalkeeper for the final minutes in the Champions League play-off round against Steaua București after regular goalkeeper Vladislav Stoyanov was sent off for a tactical foul in the closing stages of extra time.
 Moți scored the first kick of the penalty shoot-out and went on to save two shots as Ludogorets advanced to the group stage for the first time in their history.
 Moți's heroics earned him cult status among Razgrad fans and he had one of the stadium's stands named after him.
 His performance in the memorable encounter also generated headlines in the main international sports media across Europe and the world, with some analyzers considering the match one of the most dramatic in the history of the Champions League.
 On 4 October 2018, Moți together with teammate Svetoslav Dyakov was in the starting line-up for Ludogorets in the 1–0 away loss against FC Zürich in the group stage of the UEFA Europa League and they jointly became the players with the most appearances for (a) Bulgarian team(s) in European club tournaments, alongside Hristo Yovov whose record of 66 matches they equaled.
 Moți has (as of 14 April 2020) made 76 appearances, trailing club mates Marcelinho who has 80 and Dyakov (with 79).
 Although he was no longer an undisputed starter during the 2019–20 season, in May 2020, Moți extended his contract with the team.

 Moti announced his retirement on 15 May 2021, after Ludogorets won its 10th consecutive title.

 International career

-Cosmin Moți played 15 games at international level for Romania, making his debut on 6 February 2008 under coach Victor Pițurcă who sent him on the field in the 90+1 minute in order to replace Gabriel Tamas in a friendly which ended with a 1–0 loss against Israel.
-He played one game at the 2010 World Cup qualifiers, one at the Euro 2012 qualifiers, three at the 2018 World Cup qualifiers and two at the 2018–19 Nations League.
-Moți's last appearance for the national team was on 26 March 2019 in a 4–1 victory against Faroe Islands at the Euro 2020 qualifiers.
+Moți played 15 games for Romania, making his debut on 6 February 2008 under coach Victor Pițurcă who sent him in the 90+1 minute to replace Gabriel Tamas in a 1–0 friendly loss to Israel.
+He played one game each in the 2010 World Cup qualifiers and the Euro 2012 qualifiers, three in the 2018 World Cup qualifiers, and two during the 2018–19 Nations League.
+Moți's last appearance for the national team was on 26 March 2019 in a 4–1 victory against Faroe Islands in the Euro 2020 qualifiers.

-Moți was part of Romania's squads at Euro 2008 and Euro 2016 final tournaments without playing.
+Moți was part of Romania's squads in Euro 2008 and Euro 2016 final tournaments without playing.